 Lawyers in Houston for People Hurt due to Truck Driver Negligence

-Driver negligence and carelessness is perhaps the most common cause of truck accidents in Houston and throughout Texas.
+Driver negligence and carelessness are perhaps the most common cause of truck accidents in Houston and throughout Texas.
 The resulting damages are always horrible.
-Whether due to fatigue, intoxication, distraction or inattention, driver error involving a big rig truck can have serious consequences.
-Fortunately, in many cases the regulations imposed by the government provide additional ways to show that the driver or the trucking company was negligent and that the negligence was the cause of the truck accident.
+Whether due to fatigue, intoxication, distraction, or inattention, driver error involving a big rig truck can have serious consequences.
+Fortunately, in many cases, the regulations imposed by the government provide additional ways to show that the driver or the trucking company was negligent and that the negligence was the cause of the truck accident.

-It is a good idea to contact a lawyer either at the scene or soon after a truck accident so that the lawyer can assist in making sure evidence is retained and a proper investigation is performed to determine the cause of the wreck.
-This is critical so later on evidence can be presented in court to prove that the driver or company were negligent.
+It is a good idea to contact a Houston truck accident lawyer either at the scene or soon after a truck accident so that the lawyer can assist in making sure evidence is retained and a proper investigation is performed to determine the cause of the wreck.
+This is critical so that later on evidence can be presented in court to prove that the driver or company was negligent.

 What is Truck Driver Negligence?

 Proving negligence in a Texas truck accident is the same as any injury case.
 Negligence simply means not being careful about the way all people are expected to act.
 It doesn’t mean being overly cautious nor does it mean being reckless.
 Taking your eyes off the road, speeding, changing lanes without looking, passing before a ridge or curve – these are all actions that we recognize as negligent (or in some cases reckless).
 These mistakes are often the cause of truck accidents in Houston.
 An experienced car accident lawyer can help you recover damages for your injuries.

 How do you prove a truck driver was negligent?

 Proving negligence on the part of a truck driver is similar to that of any car accident but the law provides some advantages in the case of the truck accident.
 Everyone knows that speeding, tailgating and driving drunk are negligent activities.
 However, the law imposes other restrictions and duties upon truck drivers such as;